somnambulist-tech/domain/docs/aggregate-root.md

 The second field tells Doctrine that the `id` property is also part of the identity.
 In effect the actual identity of our child entity is now <aggregate_id> + <child_id> and is a compound key.

+> Note: you must include the inverse relationship back to the aggregate root if using a composite
+> identifier.
+If it is not included, Doctrine may not correctly determine the necessary components
+> when querying the data.

 For database provided identities (surrogate identities), `AbstractSurrogateEntity` and `AbstractSurrogateEntityCollection` can be used as bases instead.
 Note that both of these implementations are intended to be used with integer keys.
 For other types of identity key, use